soliagha-oc/perception/README.md

  folder for each as follows (under /REPORTS/your_report_name):

  - /AXE (used to store AXE data)
+ - /CSV (CSVs to analyse; PDF CSV requests are appended with with a PDF qualifier)
  - /LIGHTHOUSE (used to store Lighthouse data)
  - /logs (tracks progress and requests)
- - /PDF (used to store and process PDF files)
  - /SPIDER (used to store crawl data)

- At this point, a
-database would make more sense and adding a function to "Export to CSV", etc.
+ At this point, a database would make more sense and adding a function to "Export to CSV", etc.

 ## Workflow
 As mentioned, simply provide a CSV with a list of URLs (column header = "Address") and select the tests to run through the web form.